Alexandre Ribot: Cabinet member

-He actively opposed the policy of the Combes ministry and denounced the alliance with Jean Léon Jaurès, and on 13 January 1905 he was one of the leaders of the opposition which brought about the fall of the cabinet.
-Although he had been most violent in denouncing the anti-clerical policy of the Combes cabinet, he now announced his willingness to recognize a new régime to replace the Concordat of 1801, and gave the government his support in the establishment of the Associations culturelles, while he secured some mitigation of the seventies attending the separation.
+In 1902, Ribot was elected the minister of Foreign Affairs.
+While in tenue, he canceled the Egypt's debt to France, at the cost of accessing its natural resources.
+It was likely backed by his personal motivations.

+An adversary to the anti-clerical Combes, he helped bring about the fall of his cabinet, on 13 January 1905.
+Though, he recognized its improvements from the Concordat of 1801, and supported its Associations culturelles.

-He was re-elected deputy for Saint-Omer in 1906.
-In the same year he became a member of the Académie Française in succession to the duc d'Audiffret-Pasquier; he was already a member of the Academy of Moral and Political Science.
-In justification of his policy in opposition he published in 1905 two volumes of his Discours politiques.
+He was re-elected deputy for Saint-Omer in 1906, and the same year, he became a member of the Académie Française in succession to the duc d'Audiffret-Pasquier.
+He was already a member of the Academy of Moral and Political Science.
+In justification of his policy in opposition, he published in 1905 two volumes of his Discours politiques.

-On 3 January 1909, Ribot was elected a member of the French Senate, and in February of the following year was offered, but refused, the Ministry for Foreign Affairs in the Monis cabinet.
-After the formation of the Poincaré Government on 14 January 1912, Ribot took the place of Léon Bourgeois as president of the committee appointed to deal with the Franco-German treaty, the necessity for the ratification of which he demonstrated.
-In 1913 he was an unsuccessful candidate for the presidency of the Republic, and on the fall of Barthou's Government was invited by Poincaré, who was now President, to form a Cabinet, but refused.
-In 1914 he became, with Jean Dupuy, leader of the Left Republican group which refused to accept the decisions of the Radical Socialist congress at Pau in October 1913.
+On 3 January 1909, Ribot was elected a member of the French Senate, and in February 1910, he was offered the Ministry for Foreign Affairs in the Monis cabinet, which he refused.
+After the formation of the Poincaré Government on 14 January 1912, Ribot took the place of Léon Bourgeois as president of the committee appointed to deal with the Franco-German treaty, which he went on to help negotiate.
+In 1913, he was an unsuccessful candidate for the presidency of the Republic, and on the fall of Louis Barthou's Government was invited by Poincaré, who was now President, to form a Cabinet, which he refused.
+In 1914, he became, with Jean Dupuy, leader of the Left Republican group which refused to accept the decisions of the Radical Socialist congress at Pau in October 1913.

 First Premiership

-On 9 June 1914, Ribot became Prime Minister and Minister of Justice, but his Government was bitterly assailed by the Radical Socialists as well as other groups, and only lasted one day.
+On 9 June 1914, Ribot became Prime Minister and Minister of Justice, but ended on 10 June.